cjpais/writing/serve/day/dec8_2020/computing.md

 ### Intro

 This will be something like the M1 is going to shake up the industry.
+Could be one of the main turning points in the desktop computing era.

+Purely focused on the CPU/GPU space.
+Maybe a touch on the TPU/AI, but this can be saved for another discussion.

+Initially the impact will seem small, but the future potential could be massive.

-To understand why we need to take a
+To understand why we need to take a look at history.

+### Relevant History and Players

+1. Birth of Personal Computers
+  * Apple II
+  * IBM PC - MS-DOS
+    * IBM Struggling.
+Partnered with MS. Intel.
+    * IBM Compatible PC's, cheaper.
+    * Huge success.
+Gaining 80% market share
+  * **Significance**
+    * WinTel Born
+      * Most people become familiar with Windows
+    * x86 dominating enterprise and
+2. Multi-Core Processors
+  * Intel Core (Core 2 Duo)
+  * AMD K8
+  * Apple switch to Intel from PPC
+  * **Significance**
+    * Birth of modern laptops
+    * Continued Intel dominance
+3.

+### Where we are today

+Things are changing much more rapidly today then they were previously.
+We could essentially summarize the history in a few sentences.

 ## History of Computing